kushidesign/kushi/README.md

 <br>

 # Shared Styles
-The `kushi.core/defclass` macro makes it easy to create shared styles.<br>
+The `kushi.core/defclass` macro makes it easy to create shared styles.

 These should be defined in a dedicated namespace, or set of dedicated namespaces, and required once in your core or main ns.

 The example below will generate a data-representation of the css rule-set.